kayoumido/Find-My-Movie/README.md

 * Filter the movie per year or genre

 ## 11. State of the project
 There are some features which need to be improved and some rare bugs that need fixed.
+Lots of time was lost backtracking changing technologies and redoing certain functionalities.
-But we are fairly please with what we have acomplished considering we couoldn't remember much of C#
+We are fairly pleased with what we have accomplished, considering we couldn't remember much of C#, we had never coded C# in oriented object and never used WPF.

 ### 11.1 Bugs
-Here is a lit of bugs which need to be fixed
+Here is a list of bugs which need to be fixed

 * If the folder selected is located on a network/external drive (e.g. : K://COMMUN) and the network/external drive is disconnected the application will crash.
-* If the internet connexion is lost after the start of the application, the movies won't be display or the application will crash (depending of the moment internet is lost).
+* If the internet connexion is lost after the start of the application, the movies won't be displayed or the application will crash (depending of the moment internet is lost).
 * If the application is launched for the first time it is not possible to filter on the genres, because they are only loaded when the application is launched.
-So if a new one is added to the database it won't be loaded.
+So if a new one is added to the database, it won't be loaded.

 ### 11.2 Improvements
-* Create a thread for the statuts of the internet connexion  (this will fix the bug with the internet).
+* Create a thread for the status of the internet connexion  (this will fix the bug with the internet).
-* Download the movie's cover to the users machine to allow the application to work without internet after the first launch.
+* Download the movie's cover to the user's machine to allow the application to work without internet after the first launch.
 * Improve the way the details of a movie are displayed.
 * Improve the search and filter functions to that they work together (e.g. : search for a movie containing "war" in the title and then wants to filter for only those that came out in 2016).
-* There are certain bits of code that are repeted and should be moved into functions.
+* There are certain bits of code that are repeated and should be moved into functions.
+* Currently the API key is stored in the "MainWindow.xaml.cs" file and it should be stored in an .env file (or something of the sort).
+It should be done for security reason so nobody else can exploit our key.

 [12.
 References]: